From Image to Video, what do we need in multimodal LLMs?: Methodology

 \section{Methodology}

-In this section, we introduce \method, an efficient pipeline for quickly developing Video LLMs from Image LLMs, which requires only a small amount of instruction training data and few training parameters.
-We first provide an overview of the training pipeline, then explain in detail each stage, including the extraction of video features, the plug-and-play temporal module, and the final training strategy
+We introduce RED-VILLM, an efficient pipeline for developing Video LLMs from Image LLMs with minimal instruction data and training parameters.
+The approach leverages the pre-trained alignment capabilities of Image LLMs to enable video understanding.